 Dates and Time:

-The upcoming course will run from January 4 through April 5, 2017.
+The upcoming course will run from January 4, 2024 through April 4, 2024.
 Each course has 13 class sessions.
-All classes will be held from 6 pm to 9 pm, and are on Wednesday evenings.
+All classes will be held from 6 pm to 9 pm, and are tentatively scheduled for Thursday evenings.
+The classes may take place on Wednesdays.
+You will be notified once arrangements are finalized.
 If needed, make-up dates for weather cancellations will be arranged.

 Students are strongly encouraged to obtain the following publication: